nahidrasel/OrangeHRM_Cypress/README.md

 > Custom commands can be added to interact with Cypress in package.json file under the **scripts** property:

-Run Cypress from command to run the tests in headless mode on the terminal npx cypress run
+**Run Cypress from command** to run the tests in headless mode on the terminal: npx cypress run

 Run Individual Spec Files:
 npx cypress run --spec 'cypress/integration/<path to spec file>'